mvdh7/PyESPER/README.md

 #### Input/Output dimensions:
 p:    Integer number of desired property estimate types (e.g., TA, pH, NO3-)

 n:    Integer number of desired estimate locations

 e:    Integer number of equations used at each location

-y:    Integer number of parameter measurement types provided by the user. n*e:  Total number of estimates returned as an n by e array
+y:    Integer number of parameter measurement types provided by the user

+n*e:  Total number of estimates returned as an n by e array

 #### Required Inputs: